 The four layers in the TCP/IP model are:

-Cloudflare DDoS protection is built to protect against DDoS attacks no matter which OSI layer they're targeting.
-By intelligently filtering and distributing network traffic across 275 data centers worldwide, the Cloudflare network is able to absorb massive amounts of layer 7 traffic.
+Cloudflare DDoS protection is built to protect against DDoS attacks no matter which OSI layer they target.
+By intelligently filtering and distributing network traffic across 310 data centers worldwide, the Cloudflare network is able to absorb massive amounts of layer 7 traffic.
 The Cloudflare network is shielded by these attacks when following Cloudflare best practices.

 DDoS attack tools